dtudk/pythonsupport-page/docs/index.rst

 -- Polytechnical Foundation courses
 -----------------------------------

-.. card:: Python Installation Support closed!
+.. card:: Python Installation Support open!
    :class-card: sd-color-info

-   The Python Installation Support is closed until the spring semester.
+   The Python Installation Support is open again in the spring semester.

-   Our `Discord <ps-discord-invite_>`_ channel will remain open for students to interact with each other.
+   Our `Discord <ps-discord-invite_>`_ channel is still open for students to interact with each other.

-   See you in the spring.

 .. card:: New student at DTU {{current_year}}?
 Welcome!